Rishu5kumar/Azure-Documentation/Day_18.md

 - **Few-Shot Learning:** The model learns from a limited number of examples.

 ### Scenario:
-To improve a model's ability to generate creative writing prompts

-, you might use prompt engineering to design effective prompts and fine-tune the model on a dataset of creative writing to enhance its output quality.
+To improve a model's ability to generate creative writing prompts, you might use prompt engineering to design effective prompts and fine-tune the model on a dataset of creative writing to enhance its output quality.

+---

+## Understanding Text with AI Components

+Computers process and understand text through several key components in AI models:

+### Encoder
+The encoder transforms input text into a format that the AI model can process.
+It converts words into numerical representations or embeddings, capturing the meaning of each word in the context of the entire sentence.

+**Example:** For the sentence "I want a cup of ______," the encoder translates each word into vectors, which represent the words in a high-dimensional space.

+### Embedding Layer
+The embedding layer converts words into vectors of real numbers.
+These vectors capture semantic information about words, allowing the model to understand their meanings and relationships.

+**Example:** The word "cup" might be represented by a vector [0.1, -0.3, 0.7], which encodes its meaning based on its usage in different contexts.

+### Attention Layer
+The attention layer helps the model focus on relevant parts of the input when generating an output.
+It allows the model to weigh different words in a sentence based on their importance to the current task.

+**Example:** In the sentence "I want a cup of ______," the attention mechanism might focus more on the word "cup" when predicting the missing word.

+### Decoder
+The decoder generates the final output by processing the encoded information and attention layers.
+It produces a response based on the input vectors.

+**Example:** After processing the sentence "I want a cup of ______," the decoder might generate "coffee" as the most likely completion.

+### Softmax
+The softmax function is used in the final layer of the decoder to produce a probability distribution over possible output tokens.
+It helps in selecting the most probable word for the output.

+**Example:** If the model predicts "coffee" with a probability of 0.6 and "tea" with a probability of 0.4, the softmax function ensures that "coffee" is selected as the output.

 ---
 ## Fine-Tuning Types

 Fine-tuning adjusts a model's parameters to improve its performance on specific tasks.